 INDIVIDUAL PERMITS MAY BE GRANTED BY THE FIRE MARSHAL BASED ON LOCATION AND CIRCUMSTANCE AT ANY TIME DURING THE YEAR.

 The Office of the Fire Marshal issues or denies burning permits only after the Completion of the application form and Inspection of the site by the burning official.
 Inspection may reveal the need for certain conditions to be met for burning to take place.

-Open Burn Application Forms may be picked up at the Fire Marshal’s Office located at 935 Main Street or by calling the office at 860-945-5220, forms can also be downloaded by using the link below.
+Open Burn Application Forms may be picked up at the Fire Marshal’s Office located at 935 Main Street or by calling the office at 860-945-5220, forms can also be downloaded and completed by using the link below.

 Completed form can be emailed to firstname.lastname@example.org - signed permit will be left after a completed site inspection.The Connecticut General Statutes in Section 22a-174(f) and the Regulations of Connecticut State Agencies (Dept of Environmental Protection) require the following general conditions:

 - Only brush, 3” or less in diameter may be burned.
 (No Leaves, Stumps, etc.)